 Its delicate aromas, attractive flavors, opulent texture and balanced acidity make Pinot Gris an ideal food wine.
 The wine pairs nicely with vegetable dishes, appetizers, simply prepared fish, such as salmon and halibut, and shellfish, particularly crab and scallops.
 Pinot Gris' good acidity and slightly spicy characteristics complement the herbs and spices found in Thai and Indian cuisine.

-The flavor profile of this wine falls somewhere between the lean and minerally 2004 vintage and the more fleshy and opulent 2005.
-The wine is well-balanced, clean, and refreshing.
-Typical of Pinot Gris, it is showing stone fruit and a hint of citrus on the palate and finishes with a flinty mineral character.
+The wine is well balanced, clean and refreshing.
+Typical of Pinot Gris, it is showing stone fruit and a zesty citrus tang on the palate and finishes with a flinty mineral character.
 The mouthfeel is generous for a Pinot Gris and the finish is long.
+Comparing this to past vintages, it is very consistent with past vintages, although it is slightly leaner than the 2006, showing now more like the 2004 did when first released.

-In terms of the winemaking, we followed almost identical protocols to those used in 2004 and 2005: an extra clean pick in the field, followed by whole cluster pressing.
+BRIX was 22.1° for the combined fruit from Saralee's and Olivet Grange, which were pressed together.
+Once the whole clusters were pressed, the juice was cold-settled overnight.
 The wine was barrel fermented in 79-gallon stainless steel barrels using Alsatian yeast strain 58W3.
 GoFerm was added to aid the yeast during rehydration to supply nutrients, vitamins, and minerals for ensuring healthy yeast and a successful fermentation.
-Maximum temperature during fermentation was recorded at 70° F. At the end of primary fermentation, 4 barrels (20%) were inoculated with malolactic bacteria (Enoferm Alpha).
+Maximum temperature during fermentation was recorded at 74° F. At the end of primary fermentation, 3 barrels were inoculated with malolactic bacteria (Enoferm Alpha).
 The wine rested on its lees and had weekly bâtonnage until the New Year, when it was racked clean to tank for cold stabilization.
-It was filtered prior to bottling with screwcap closures on January 29, 2007.
-480 cases were produced.
-The wine was not fined and is suitable for vegans.
+It was crossflow filtered prior to bottling with screwcap closures on January 22, 2008.
+375 cases were produced.
+The wine was not fined, and it is suitable for vegans.